OpenPrinting/openprinting.github.io/_posts/2022-05-10-OpenPrinting News - May 2022.md

 Robert McQueen suggested to publish an OCI-compatible container image of CUPS (and also images of the Printer Applications) on DockerHub, but official ones by OpenPrinting (there are many [third-party ones](https://hub.docker.com/search?q=cups).
 These could be run in said systems (including minimal/immutable/atomic OS) using a runtime like docker or podman.

 After the conference he sent me a longer e-mail about this idea and [CCed it to the Flatpak mailing list](https://lists.freedesktop.org/archives/flatpak/2022-May/002244.html).
+He suggested to use podman together with the [systemd generator Quadlet](https://blogs.gnome.org/alexl/2021/10/12/quadlet-an-easier-way-to-run-system-containers/) for the CUPS daemon to start automatically on boot.
 This started a [small discussion](https://lists.freedesktop.org/archives/flatpak/2022-May/thread.html) with further suggestions.

 Unfortunately, I did not find time to follow up on this yet, but will come back to this later.